hazelcast/hazelcast-reference-manual/src/UnderstandingConfiguration.md

 ## Checking Configuration

-When you start a Hazelcast member without passing a `Config` object as explained in the [Configuring Programmatically section](#configuring-programmatically), Hazelcast checks the member's configuration as follows:
+When you start a Hazelcast member without passing a `Config` object, as explained in the [Configuring Programmatically section](#configuring-programmatically), Hazelcast checks the member's configuration as follows:

 -	First, it looks for the `hazelcast.config` system property.
 If it is set, its value is used as the path.
 This is useful if you want to be able to change your Hazelcast configuration; you can do this because it is not embedded within the application.
 You can set the `config` option with the following command: